-Clarissa Hurst: In my Workshops, Classes and Happenings as well as in One on One Sessions, different medias such as Drawing, Writing and Movement are used to delve into Process and express findings.
-I use the Source Principles to clarify creative Strictures.
+Clarissa Hurst: In my Workshops, Classes and Happenings as well as in One on One Sessions, we use different medias such as Drawing, Writing and Movement to delve into Process and express findings.
+I use the Source Principles to clarify creative Structures.
 Zürich/Switzerland, open to travel.

 Jean-Axel Jung is working with source for personal growth in all dimensions of life.